torbjkri/Sokoban/README.md

 This is a beginner project for learning Rust.

 ## ToDo
-- Check out of bounds
+- Detect collision with other board elements
 - How should collisions be done?
   - Track last 2 moves?
   - Movement queue?